tsynode/mcp-workshop/lab03-aws-cloud-deployment/docs/setup-github-secrets.md

 1. Name: `AWS_REGION`
 2. Value: Your preferred AWS region (e.g., `us-west-2`)
 3. Click "Add secret"

+### For AWS SSO Users

+If you're using AWS SSO or temporary credentials, you'll need to add an additional secret for the session token:

+### AWS_SESSION_TOKEN

+1. Name: `AWS_SESSION_TOKEN`
+2. Value: Your AWS session token from SSO credentials
+3. Click "Add secret"

+#### Getting AWS SSO Credentials

+To get your AWS SSO credentials:

+1. Log in to your AWS SSO portal
+2. Select the account and role you want to use
+3. Click on "Command line or programmatic access"
+4. Copy the values for:
+   - AWS Access Key ID
+   - AWS Secret Access Key
+   - AWS Session Token

+**Important**: SSO credentials are temporary and typically expire after a few hours.
+You'll need to update these secrets when they expire.

 ## Step 3: Verify Secrets